 Along with Google, there are a bunch of other search engines where you can tweak your privacy settings to make your online presence a bit more low-key.
 Here are a few you might want to check out:

-Bing – This is Microsoft‘s own search engine.
-It offers loads of search services, like web, video, image, and map searches.
+- Bing – Microsoft‘s own search engine that offers loads of search services like web, video, image, and map searches.

-DuckDuckGo – This one's a cool choice because it really respects your privacy.
+- DuckDuckGo – A cool choice because it really respects your privacy.
 It doesn't profile its users and shows everyone the same search results for a given search term.

-Qwant – This is a French search engine that respects your privacy and also has a social approach to discovering and sharing.
+- Qwant – A French search engine that respects your privacy and also has a social approach to discovering and sharing.

 For example, if you want to manage your privacy settings on Bing, just follow these steps: